jumphone/scRef/Reference/MouseAtlas_SingleCell_MCA/README.md

 # Recommend Processing

-When you use MCA as a reference, we recommend combining all subtype cells.
+When you use MCA as a reference, we recommend combining all single-gene-expression-based subtypes.

 Such as, merging "Astrocyte_Pla2g7 high(Brain)", "Astrocyte_Atp1b2 high(Brain)", and "Astrocyte_Mfe8 high(Brain)" into "Astrocyte".